 The Silverstrike Project is located approximately 140 km southwest of La Paz, Bolivia.
-In December 2019, the Company signed a mining association agreement and acquired a 98% joint venture interest in the Silverstrike Project from a private Bolivian corporation by making a one-time cash payment of \$1,350,000.
-The private Bolivian corporation is owned 100% by Bolivian nationals and holds the title to the nine ATEs (covering an area of approximately 13 km2) that comprise the project.
-Under the mining association agreement, the Company is required to cover 100% of future expenditures including exploration, contingent on results of development and subsequent mining production activities at the Silverstrike Project.
+In December 2019, the Company signed a mining association agreement and acquired a 98% interest in the Silverstrike Project from a private Bolivian corporation that is owned 100% by Bolivian nationals and holds the title to the nine ATEs (covering an area of approximately 13 km2) that comprise the Silverstrike Project.

+Under the mining association agreement, the Company is required to cover 100% of future expenditures, including exploration, contingent on results of development and subsequent mining production activities at the Silverstrike Project.
 The agreement has a term of 30 years and is renewable for another 15 years.
-The mining association agreement is subject to approval by AJAM.